-Grant Stephens Family Law provide a whole range of services tailored to unmarried or cohabiting couples whether you are just starting out or whether you have separated.
+Grant Stephens Family Law provide a whole range of services tailored to unmarried or cohabiting couples whether you are just beginning your relationship or whether you have separated.

 If you and your partner are about to purchase a home or property, it is important to establish how you will own it and what would happen to the shares in the event of separation.
 Cohabitation Agreements are considered essential to unmarried couples who wish to avoid the considerable cost and distress of having to apply to the Court for their share to be realised on separation.

 The law relating to property rights between unmarried couples is particularly complex and cohabitees are treated differently to married couples.
 Litigation in this area is expensive and lengthy and therefore the old adage of a ‘stich in time saves nine’ is never more relevant than in this area.
 We can provide advice and assistance in drawing up a Cohabitation Agreement and Declaration of trusts in respect of jointly owned property s which will provide you with the surety and security in the knowledge that your investment is protected if things do go wrong in the future.

 Grant Stephens Family Law provides a full service tailored to the needs of separating couples.
 When couples separate, it is important that they have the security of knowing where they stand.
 Ideally any financial issues should be implemented in a Separation Agreement or Deed of Separation signed or executed by both parties which can record the terms of the separation and any financial agreements.
 The negotiations can take place via a method of Alternative Dispute Resolution such as Mediation or Collaborative Law.
 In the event that fails, by Court action.

 The law is not straightforward.
 If the property is held in the name of only one person, the other person will want to know what rights they may have in respect to the property.